Moduli spaces of (G,h)-constellations: Outlook

-To answer this question one has to study the properties of Hilbert functions extensively.
-In particular, one has to answer the following questions: \begin{ques} Let $h\colon \Irr G \to \natN_0$ be the Hilbert function of some $G$--module such that $h$ is determined by the values $h(\rho)$ for $\rho$ in some finite subset $D_- \subset \Irr G$. \begin{enumerate} \item Which kinds of functions are possible for $h$? \item Let $h'\colon \Irr G \to \natN_0$ be a function determined by the $h'(\rho)$ for $\rho$ in $D_-$ and $h'(\rho) \leq h(\rho)$ for every $\rho \in \Irr G$.
+Regarding Proposition \ref{endlvieleHilbertfkt}, it seems that one has to study the properties of Hilbert functions extensively to answer Question \ref{questionequiv}.
+In particular, one should consider the following questions: \begin{ques} Let $h\colon \Irr G \to \natN_0$ be the Hilbert function of some $G$--module such that $h$ is determined by the values $h(\rho)$ for $\rho$ in some finite subset $D_- \subset \Irr G$. \begin{enumerate} \item Which kinds of functions are possible for $h$? \item Let $h'\colon \Irr G \to \natN_0$ be a function determined by the $h'(\rho)$ for $\rho$ in $D_-$ and $h'(\rho) \leq h(\rho)$ for every $\rho \in \Irr G$.
 If $h'$ occurs as a Hilbert function of a $G$--equivariant coherent subsheaf of a $(G,h)$--constellation, what are the possible values of $h'$? \end{enumerate} \end{ques}